brighton-flemming/Bank-of-Flatiron/README.md

 3. Start the JSON Server: The app leverages a JSON Server for data management.
 Use npm run start-server to initiate the server.

-4. Start the React App: To launch the Bank Transaction Monitor App, execute npm start and open the app in your web browser.
+4. Start the React App: To launch the Bank of Flatiron, execute npm start and open the app in your web browser.

 # Project Structure
-The Bank Transaction Monitor App follows a well-organized project structure, making it easy to navigate and understand:
+The Bank of Flatiron follows a well-organized project structure, making it easy to navigate and understand:

 go
 Copy code